 Additionally, it may also cause concentration difficulties, irritability, and mood disorders (like depression).
 In addition to irregular menstruation.

 The foods that specialists patients with hypothyroidism against are “goitrogens”.
 After consuming these are foods, they can interfere with the normal thyroid hormone production.

-1. Grains with gluten
+1. Grains containing gluten

 Consuming grains with a high gluten content can make it more difficult for the body to absorb medications that replace thyroid hormones.